tlawrie/community/teps/0086-changing-the-way-result-parameters-are-stored.md

 4. _Potential_ Ability to use JSONPath on Results with JSON data to be able to reference specific elements in the contents.
   - Do we add this as part of the scope?
 Not only change the storage but update the access method to build on top of **TEP-0080: Support domain-scoped parameter/result names** to allow access to the contents of Results through JSONPath scoping?

+5. For projects wrapping or extending Tekton, such as with [Boomerang Flow](https://useboomerang.io) the end users may not know about adjusting Tasks to work with Workspaces.
+In this instance, they drag and drop tasks on a no-code UI and can only pass parameters around.
+Additional other extensions may also not know or understand storage systems.

 ## Requirements

 <!--